Bakers dusting round loaves with flour on a production table

 Stable route structures under fluctuating demand

-Our algorithms optimize tours while considering branch time windows, delivery frequencies, vehicle capacities, return flows, and priorities across stores or product groups.
+Our algorithms optimize routes while considering store time windows, delivery frequencies, vehicle capacities, return flows, and priorities of individual stores or product groups.
+The result is route plans that are economical and operationally robust.

 Optimization of multi-trip operations and reloads

-Vehicle returns, reload times, departure windows, driver availability, and dependencies on production and picking logic can all be integrated directly into the planning model.
+We account for vehicles running several routes per day.
+Return to site, reload times, renewed departure windows, available vehicle and driver time, and dependencies on production and picking logic all feed directly into planning.

-Branch windows before opening and throughout the day
+Store time windows before opening and during the day

 Dependencies on production and picking